layer5io/istio-service-mesh-workshop/lab-2/README.md

 ### Exposing services

 By default, Istio addon services are deployed as `ClusterIP` type services, except Jaeger.
-We can expose the services outside the cluster by either changing the Kubernetes service type to NodePort or LoadBalancer (if you have a loadbalancer setup) or by port-forwarding or by configuring Kubernetes Ingress.
+We can expose the services outside the cluster by either changing the Kubernetes service type to NodePort or LoadBalancer or by port-forwarding or by configuring Kubernetes Ingress.
 In this lab, we will briefly demonstrate the NodePort and port-forwarding way of exposing services.

 #### Exposing with NodePort
 To expose them using NodePort service type, we can edit the services and change the service type from `ClusterIP` to `NodePort`